Sofia Jamora Puts Pert Derrière On Display In Purple Lace Thong

-Sofia Jamora has an incredible figure, and every so often she likes to give her 2.8 million followers a good look at it in a skimpy outfit.
-The model recently heated up her Instagram page with a series of sizzling snaps that saw her looking smoking hot in a set of purple lingerie that did her nothing but favors.
+Sofia Jamora has an incredible figure and every so often she likes to give her 2.8 million followers a good look at it in a skimpy outfit.
+The model recently brought some heat to her Instagram page with a series of sizzling snaps that saw her looking smoking hot in a set of purple lingerie that did her nothing but favors.

-The popular influencer’s outfit was mainly lace and consisted of a bra, a garter belt and a pair of thong panties.
-The bra featured half cups that exposed plenty of her cleavage, and the panties were also revealing.
+The popular influencer's outfit was mainly lace and consisted of a bra, a garter belt and a pair of thong panties.
+The bra featured half cups that exposed plenty of her cleavage.
+The panties were also revealing.

-Sofia’s post consisted of three pictures that captured her posing outside on a patch of green grass that appeared to be part of a lawn.
-Part of a shrub that had lavender blooms was on one side of the frame.
+Sofia's post consisted of three pictures that captured her posing outside on a patch of green grass that appeared to be part of a lawn.
+A section of a shrub with lavender blooms could be seen on one side of the frame.

 For accessories, the model wore a chunky silver necklace and a matching bracelet.